BioInfoAPS/BioInfoAPS.github.io/_includes/intro/who.md

-Participants are expected to have some idea about genomic data, sequencing platforms, and general terminologies commonly used in bioinformatics such as assembly, annotation, sequencing platforms, fastq, fasta, etc. No technical proficiency is expected.
+Participants are expected to have some idea about genomic data, sequencing platforms, and general terminologies commonly used in bioinformatics such as assembly, annotation, sequencing platforms, FASTQ, FASTA, etc. No technical proficiency is expected.